 The Carriage Bar where Hershel fell off the wagon after his barn full of walkers were gunned down by Shane.
 Around the corner from here is Steve’s Pharmacy where Glenn & Maggie first did the deed.

-My favorite part of the tour was a visit inside Morgan’s apartment from the “CLEAR” episode.
+As mentioned above, there is also a stop inside Morgan’s apartment from the “CLEAR” episode.

 And then there’s this iconic wall, shown in the opening credits.